rocketlabdelta/info-central/_recovery/ejection-charges.md

 3. Push the tape into the tube down to the black powder to create a cap that keeps the powder in the canister.
 4. The canister is ready to be used.

-{% media /images/recovery/tape.jpg|Sealing the canister|media--small %}
+{% picture path: '/images/recovery/tape.jpg', caption: 'Sealing the canister', class: 'picture--small' %}

 ### Questions & Answers